 If you can, always try to add the relevant keyword to your web page URL.
 This will help to appeal to visitors and increase your web page’s trustworthiness.

-Infact, when you hire PPC Experts for managing the SEO of your website, these are the primary measures they’ll audit first.
+In fact, when you hire PPC Experts for managing the SEO of your website, these are the primary measures they’ll audit first.
 You also want to make sure your site’s web core vitals deep dive is in top condition, as these core web vitals are indeed vital in getting your site ranking on google’s first page.

 Want to know more about SEO?